-- 1. If you could visit one place featured in the book, which would you choose?
+- If you could visit one place featured in the book, which would you choose?
 Why?
-What would you want to see or do there? - Which other places described in the book are most interesting to you?
+What would you want to see or do there?
+Write a letter or postcard to a friend from that place describing what you have seen.
+Include sensory details. - 2.
+Which places described in the book are most interesting to you?
 Why do you find them interesting?
 Write a short passage about what you like about the places you chose. - 3.
 Have you ever visited another state in the United States?
 If so, where did you go?
 What did you see or do?
 How was the state you visited similar to or different from your home state? - 4.
-Each poem features historically and culturally significant places and destinations from across the United States.
+Each poem features a historically, culturally, or environmentally significant place and destination from across the United States.
 Have you ever been to or know anything about one or more of the places featured in the book?
 If so, which one(s)?
 Do you think the poem about each place describes it well?
 Why or why not? - 5.
 There are many places around the United States that have historical, environmental, and cultural significance.
 What are some additional places in the United States or within your own state that you think could also be featured in this book?
+Write a letter to Lee Bennett Hopkins arguing what other place should be included in the book.
+Alternatively, write a poem featuring the place.

-Describe how each place highlights and is important to United States culture. - 6.
-The poem "The Moccasins" is about a pair of moccasins in the National Museum of the American Indian in Washington, DC.
+- 6. The poem "The Moccasins" is about a pair of moccasins in the National Museum of the American Indian in Washington, D.C.
 What objects from the time we are living in now would you put in a museum for people of the future to see and learn about?
-Why do you think these objects are important? - 7.
+Why do you think these - 7.
 Do you think it is important to preserve United States national landmarks, national parks, and other cultural institutions?
 Why or why not?
-Is there another place you could recommend for national landmark designation?
-Where would it be and why do you think it should be a national landmark?
+Is there another place in your town you would recommend for national designation?
+Why?
+Write a letter to the editor or an opinion editorial for the local newspaper arguing which place in your town should receive national designation.